sayeh1994/rsync_gitbash/README.md

-# rsync_gitbash
+# rsync in Git bash
-In this repository you learn to install the rsync package for windows
+In this repository, you learn to install the rsync package for Windows users.